English prepositions: Other complements of prepositions

 In more limited cases, prepositions can take other kinds of complements.
 The preposition as can take an adjective phrase complement to form a prepositional phrase that functions as an object complement (you described them as jealous).
 Prepositions also take adjective phrase complements in certain fixed phrases, such as at last and in brief.

-As with adjective phrase complements, prepositions can take adverb phase complements in fixed phrases, such as by far and since when.
+As with adjective phrase complements, prepositions can take adverb phrase complements in fixed phrases, such as by far and since when.
 Further, certain prepositions (namely, before/ere, for, and till/until) can take temporal adverbs (such as later, long, one, and recently) as complements, forming prepositional phrases such as for later, until recently, for once, and before long.

 Prepositions can also take prepositional phrases as complements.
 These prepositional phrase complements can be specified by the preposition or not.
 In the prepositional phrase apart from Jill, for example, the preposition apart requires that the complement include the preposition from.
 In the prepositional phrase since before the war, however, the preposition since does not require the preposition before and could have instead been something else, such as since after the war.